karazy/preports/README.md

 This repository contains the REST service.
 The frontend can be found here [preports-app](https://github.com/BisnodeInformatics/preports-app).

-Based on MEAN stack: MongoDB, ExpressJS, AngularJS, NodeJS
+PReports project is based on MEAN stack: MongoDB, ExpressJS, AngularJS, NodeJS

 ###Release Notes

+####v1.1.0
+- Service supports type text/html as return type.

 ####v1.0
 - Removed frontend from service and created separate project.